 10 Best Villages in Santorini to Explore

-We begin by exploring the vilages along the Santorini caldera, before continuing inland and onto the south-east coast of the island.
+We begin by exploring the vilages along the Santorini caldera, one of the most famous landmarksi n Greece, before continuing inland and onto the south-east coast of the island.

 Villages In Santorini On The Caldera